solaranamnesis/Johann-Friedrich-Hugo-von-Dalberg/Uber-Meteor-Cultus-der-Alten/README.md

-## Ueber Meteor-Cultus der Alten, vorzüglich in Bezug auf Steine, die vom Himmel gefallen.
+## Über Meteor-Cultus der Alten, vorzüglich in Bezug auf Steine, die vom Himmel gefallen.

 Made with help from OCR4all: